bandaloo/life-toy/README.txt

 Press 'enter' to go into edit mode, where you can modify the grid by clicking.
 Press enter again to play.
 There is a buffer of different game states so you can roll back the simulation by pressing the back arrow.

+You can also cycle the color of the cells by pressing 'c'.